The MSc Psychology by Research allows you to conduct an independent psychological study in a vibrant research culture.

 Usually a good Honours degree in psychology or a related discipline.
 For applicants who do not possess formal qualifications, relevant professional experience may be taken into account via the Accreditation of Prior Learning (APL)/Accreditation of Prior Experiential Learning (APEL) mechanism (University regulations will apply).

 All applicants for research degrees must submit an application form accompanied by a research proposal to the Faculty’s Research Application Panel (RAP).
-For further information please visit our research pages.
+Please read our information on how to write a research proposal.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.